 Street trading at Notting Hill Carnival

-Listed are frequently asked questions and guidelines for street trading at Notting Hill Carnival.
-Please read the information carefully and ensure you are able to comply with the requirements and street trading license conditions, before applying to be added to the street trading reserve list.
+Please read the information carefully and ensure you are able to comply with the requirements and street trading licence conditions, before applying to be added to the street trading reserve list.

 1. Traders, who have complied with their licensing conditions from the previous year, will be given first refusal over their site.

-2. These traders are given the opportunity to transfer to an alternative location, ubject to availability.
+2. These traders are given the opportunity to transfer to an alternative location, subject to availability.

-3. Once last year’s traders have been prioritised, all applicants on the street trading reserve list will be given the opportunity to apply for the remaining sites.
-Correspondence regarding dates and requirements will be carried out via the registered email address.
+3. Once last year’s traders have been allocated, all applicants on the street trading reserve list will be given the opportunity to apply for the remaining sites.
+All contact regarding dates and requirements will be carried out via the registered email address.
 These sites will be offered in order of receiving a completed application.

-- Have a National Insurance Number.
-Have proven UK residency
+- have a National Insurance Number and proven UK residency

-- Have Third Party Public Liability Insurance for the duration of the event, minimum value of £5,000,000 (Please see Q5 for more information)
+- have Third Party Public Liability Insurance for the duration of the event, minimum value of £5,000,000 (see Q5 for more information)

-No counterfeit goods or unauthorized copies of copyright designs or labels.
+No counterfeit goods or unauthorised copies of copyright designs or labels.
 Fortune-telling, tattooing, body piercing, head massage, hairdressing or tarot reading are also not permitted.